Vietnamese Spring Rolls Recipe (Gỏi Cuốn) w/ Peanut Sauce

 Vietnamese spring roll in hoisin dipping sauce

 Gỏi cuốn literally means salad rolls, and for the longest time I never made that connection.
-I just assumed it was a random name for these rolls, silly me.
+I just assumed it was a unique word created for these rolls–silly me.

 But these tasty little rice paper rolls are indeed an herby salad mixture, with pork, shrimp, and rice noodles.
 Dip it in as much sauce (or should we say salad dressing) as you’d like.
 I love gỏi cuốn–they’re tasty and fun to eat.
 They’re great as a communal meal where everyone is rolling their own at the table.